 How Does CBD Work?

 CBD affects your body when it interacts with receptors distributed throughout the body.
 The compound interacts with CB1 and CB2 receptors found in the ECS (Endocannabinoid System).
 The ECS is an important biological system found in all mammals and controls functions relating to the immune, nervous, and cardiovascular system.
-The interaction leads to a reduction in pain and inflammation and overall calmness that helps alleviate anxiety and many other health benefits.

 Pros of Cannabidiol Creams and Lotions